Skip to main content

-The peptide market has grown significantly in recent years, driven by expanding research applications in immunology, oncology, metabolic disease, and anti-aging therapeutics.
+The research peptide market has grown significantly in recent years, driven by expanding applications across immunology, oncology, metabolic research, and related fields.
 Whether you are a peptide manufacturer, a research organization, or a company selling research-use peptides, implementing a robust quality control (QC) program is essential for ensuring product integrity, customer confidence, and regulatory readiness.

 This guide covers the core analytical tests that form a comprehensive peptide QC panel, explaining what each test measures, why it matters, and how results should be interpreted.